EricLBuehler/xlora/README.md

 X-LoRA works by learning scaling values for LoRA adapters.
 These learned scalings values are used to gate the LoRA experts in a dense fashion.
 Additionally, all LoRA adapters and the base model are frozen, allowing efficient fine tuning due to a low parameter count.

 X-LoRA is easily applied to any HuggingFace Transformers model.
+Please see our weights, [here](https://huggingface.co/lamm-mit/x-lora).

 <p align="center">
     <img src="./res/general_arch_v5.png" alt="General Architecture" width=75%/>